codemeetscopper/Axon/docs/architecture_presentation.md

 ## Slide 4 — UI Behavior
 - Overlay dock is pinned to the top-right and expands only to the left.
-- Telemetry and info bars now receive explicit width budgets so each component fills the overlay dock without jitter.
+- Telemetry bar uses a fixed width budget after the minimized info icon.
 - Info panel arranges IP + Wi-Fi labels horizontally and hosts the fullscreen toggle.
 - Both panels start collapsed so the face consumes the full canvas at boot.